Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Offline capability is still limited

-• Can slow down with very complex files in-browser
+• Can slow down noticeably on very complex files in-browser

 3. Affinity Designer — Best for Professional Vector & Illustration Work